deanwampler/spark-scala-tutorial/README.markdown

 First, change to the root directory for this workshop.

+> NOTE: There is a bug in Activator version 1.2.X and earlier that causes output of the exercises to not appear in the web UI.
+The issue is fixed in the forthcoming version 1.3.
+Until it is released (mid February 2015), use the `shell` mode discussed next.

+If you prefer a command-line interface, either run `activator shell` or `sbt`, depending on which tool you installed.

-To work on your local workstation, run `activator ui`, assuming it's in your path, or use the fully-qualified path to it.
+To use Activator's UI, run `activator ui`, assuming it's in your path, or use the fully-qualified path to it.
 It will start Activator and open the web-based UI in your browser automatically.
 (If not, open [localhost:8888](http://localhost:8888) in your browser.)

-If you prefer a command-line interface, either run `activator shell` or `sbt`.

 If you are trying the workshop on a Hadoop cluster or edge node, or in a sandbox, change to the workshop root directory and run the command `./start.sh`.
 It will start Activator and load this workshop.